What Is a Good Debt to Equity Ratio for Real Estate Investors?

 $162,440/$7,560 = 22.4

-Why an Investor May Increase Their Debt-to-Equity Ratio?
+Why Investors May Increase Their Debt-to-Equity Ratio

 Real estate investors may want to increase their debt-to-equity ratio in certain situations.
 This is the case when they can improve their return on equity.

+The return on equity is a ratio of property cash flow to property equity.
+The higher the return on equity, the better the investment.
 For example, if you own a property with a 1.0 debt-to-equity ratio, you own just as much as you owe.
 Let's say you earn $10,000 a year in cash flow, and your equity in the property is $100,000 (it's a $200,000 property).

 Your return on equity is: